Quadriffis/immortal-millionaire/8 - have your money generate money.md

 - Mutual funds are not worth your money since they charge high fees
 - Vanguard is a trustworthy player
 - Don't take advice from someone who gains commissions from things they sell you

+## How I found out

+I had just started university when the occupy movement gained traction.
+As I mentioned in the previous chapters, my years of university taught me a lot about money.
+The occupy movement popularised all sorts of things like:

+- The 1%
+- The rich get richer
+- Unfair banking

+I understood very little about the underlying systems at the time.
+As I gradually learned more, I think I came to some conclusions that the occupy movement didn't intend.

+The 1% richest in the world earn over €30,250 a year.
+Something even a school teacher can make in my country.
+I understood that the movement meant to point at difference within the US, but it lost some wind for me in the grand perspective of the world.
+I did learn that all hapiness and health outcomes of a people are linked to income disparity.
+On all accounts I'm happy to live in the Netherlands.

+The rich get richer took me a while to internalise.
+It expresses that having money somehow gets you more money.
+It made no sense to me, until I saw a graph of compound interest.
+Suddenly it made sense, based on basic math we can say that the more you have the more and faster you gain money.
+This felt like the best news ever!
+Who cares about the billionaires and aristocrats, you are telling me that as my life goes on I will progressively get more and more money?
+The race gets easier as I go along?
+Sign me up.

+The unfairness of the banking and investing world did strike me as a fundamental disservice to humanity.
+As I found out about wonderful tools like low cost index funds, I also found out most major Dutch banks charge a stupid and unfair amount of fees for you to buy financial products with them.
+I then discovered that this is a great time to be alive, there are multiple new players shaking up the industry with low cost and high quality solutions (looking at you Brand New Day and Degiro).

+All in all the occupy movement firmly taught me one thing:

+> I need to learn the rules of the game called "money"

+In the following years I started looking at the game of money in more detail.
+Soon enough I found that things were not as bad as they seemed.
+There was a stark contrast between two camps, the people who:

+- Achieved what I wanted to achieve had simple advice
+- Wanted to sell me their financial products said investing is complicated

+After reading a number of books I was sold on stock and bond index funds.
+I had read about a company called vanguard the offered products structured in a fair way and was determined to get started with them.
+I did what I thought made sense:  I called my bank to ask about the posibility to buy vanguard ETFs.

+The result was depressing.
+I was treated like an annoyance.
+As a twentysomething year old wanting to invest I had a few thousand euros saved to invest, which was a lot of money for me.
+The phone call went along the lines of this:

+- Bank: "Hello this is Bank"
+- Me: "Hello, this is your customer Mentor.
+I would like to invest in vanguard ETFs but can't seem to find the way to do this on your website."
+- Bank: "We offer investment services through another department, how much are you wanting to invest?"
+- Me: "I am just starting out and am looking to build up a solid portfolio for the coming 40 years."
+- Bank: "Sigh.
+Well sir, I think for a person your age this is not the right avenue to explore.
+We like to deal with larger clients who let us manage their wealth."
+- Me: "I get that, and I intend to become one of those people.
+What are your fees?"
+- Bank: "That really depends"
+- Me: "Sir, I just want to know what your transaction and management fees are."
+- Bank: "Sigh.
+That question is not so straightforward.
+There are many types of fees that differ per product and client."
+- Me: "Can you give me an example?"
+- Bank: Goes on to explain ridiculous fees.
+- Me: "Thank you for your time sir"
+- Bank: Hangs up.

+I was so utterly disappointed.
+Was this the kind of person I would have to deal with if I wanted to grow my wealth?
+Was the banking sector filled with dead-eyed snobbish 'advisors' that would not give me the light of day until I was a millionaire?

+The day was still young, do I resolved to give the vanguard corporation itself a call.
+Turns out they have an Amsterdam office.
+I expected to be taking to a receptionist who would connect me to an even worse banker.
+After all, this was the company behind the assets my bank would trade for me.

+- Vanguard: "Hello this is X from vanguard"
+- Me: "Hello, my name is Mentor.
+I a looking to start a portfolio and have read many recommendations for vanguard."
+- Vanguard: "That is good to hear!
+It's always exciting when a person decides to start investing"
+- Me: Confused.
+Is that enthusiasm?
+"So can I open an account with you directly?"
+- Vanguard: "Ah sir, I'm afraid we don't do dealings with consumers directly in the Netherlands.
+We only do that in the US."
+- Me: "Ok, thank you for your time"
+- Vanguard: "But I'm happy to talk you through the types of products we have available in the Netherlands and their pros and cons if you would like?"
+- Me: Astonished face.
+"Yes please"
+- Vanguard: Takes a full half hour to talk me through all the options, answers all my questions in detail.
+- Me: "So what company can I buy your products at?"
+- Vanguard: "I'm afraid vanguard doesn't recommend specific brokers"
+- Me: "Any personal advice?"
+- Vanguard: "Sure thing.
+I prefer working with broker Binck, but have also heard good things about Brand New Day which was founded by some founders of Binck after they left.
+I have not heard good things about most traditional banks."
+- Me: "Thank you very much for taking the time to help."
+- Vanguard: "My pleasure, call back anytime."

+I was astonished.
+This person just took 45 minutes out of his day to help a young guy who obviously is not a millionaire.
+That same day I called Binck and Brand New Day.
+Both took a great deal of time answering my questions.
+They gave me advice on diversification, tax structuring, lifetime cycles and all sorts of things I hadn't thought about.
+And neither of them tried to pressure me into buying anything.

+That day I learned that there are kind and helpful people who are trying to do good in the banking industry.
+Sure, there are arrogant numbskulls who I imagine live up to the stereotypes the occupy movement put forth.
+But when I looked around, I found people doing their best to subvert the system to benefit regular people with regular incomes.

+The helpful new companies did everything the advice I had gotten in the past years tole me to do:

+- Use low cost index funds that reinvest dividends
+- Have low transaction fees
+- Automate the whole investment portfolio

+The months following I set up and automated portfolio and let my broker automatically deduct monet from my account on a monthly basis.
+Of course those transactions go into my budget as "present for future Mentor".